PanagiotisCh00/machine-learning-courseworks/README.md

-# machine-learning-courseworks
+# Machine Learning Courseworks

-This repository includes 2 group projecta i participated in Imperial College London for the course "Introduction to Machine Learning".
-We implemented the Decision Tree algorithm from scratch and then used it in a specific scenario to determine one of the indoor locations based on WIFI signal strengths collected from a mobile phone.
-Furthermore, implemented a pruning method ("If a single leaf reduces or does not change the validation error, then the node is pruned and replaced by a single leaf") to enhance the performance on unseen data and finally we evaluated the results' of our models.
-The second coursework is about Artificial Neural Networks that includes 2 parts.
-Firstly, we had to create a neural network mini-library (low-level implementation) of a multi-layered neural network, including a basic implementation of the backpropagation algorithm and implementing necessary functions for data preprocessing, training and evaluation.
-Also, we used PyTorch to create and train a neural network for regression and experimented with different architectures and we implemented an extensive hyperparameter tuning.
+Project Overview

+This repository contains two machine learning coursework projects completed for the Introduction to Machine Learning course at Imperial College London.
+The courseworks focus on implementing machine learning algorithms from scratch, including decision trees and artificial neural networks, and applying them to real-world tasks.
+Coursework 1: Decision Tree Implementation

+In this coursework, a decision tree algorithm is implemented, using Object Oriented Design in Python, from scratch to classify a user's location based on Wi-Fi signal strengths in a multi-room environment.
+The goal is to predict the room in which the user is standing based on continuous Wi-Fi signal features.
+Coursework 2: Artificial Neural Networks for Regression

+In this coursework, a neural network architecture is developed to perform a regression task predicting house prices using the California Housing Prices Dataset.
+The task involves creating a neural network mini-library using NumPy and building a regression model using either the mini-library or PyTorch.
+Coursework 1: Decision Tree
+Problem

+The objective is to classify indoor locations based on Wi-Fi signal strength data collected from different rooms.
+The dataset consists of 2000 samples, each containing 7 Wi-Fi signal strength values and a room number (label).
+Both clean and noisy datasets are provided.
+Key Features

+    Decision Tree Algorithm: Implemented a recursive decision tree using information gain to find the best split points for continuous features.
+    10-Fold Cross-Validation: Used 10-fold cross-validation to evaluate the model on both clean and noisy datasets.
+    Pruning: Implemented post-pruning to improve generalization on noisy data.
+    Metrics: Evaluated using confusion matrix, accuracy, recall, precision, and F1-scores.

+Coursework 2: Artificial Neural Networks
+Problem

+The task is to predict the median house prices in California based on features such as location, population, and proximity to the ocean.
+The dataset contains both numerical and categorical data with missing values.
+Key Features

+    Neural Network Mini-Library: Implemented a neural network mini-library from scratch using NumPy.
+The library includes linear layers, activation functions, a training module, and a preprocessing module for normalizing data.
+    PyTorch Implementation: Built and trained a regression model using PyTorch for predicting house prices.
+    Hyperparameter Tuning: Performed hyperparameter optimization to improve model performance using a grid search approach.
+    Evaluation Metrics: Used root mean square error (RMSE) and R2-score to evaluate the model's performance.